- May 23th - Okuni

 Festival Accès Asie joins forces with the Centre des Musiciens du Monde to present Odyssée, a journey through the Asian continent.

 Odyssée promises an eclectic musical event.
 While, the dancers of the Indonesian music and dance ensemble Giri Kedaton present their repertoire of Balinese dances, ethnomusicologist Frédéric Léotar will unveil musical traditions, still alive and quite diverse, from the nomadic spaces of Uzbekistan, Kazakhstan, Kyrgyzstan, and Qaraqalpaqstan.
-All accompanied by a musical surprise where you will have the pleasure of attending a rehearsal of musicians of great talents.
+All accompanied by a musical surprise where you will have the pleasure of attending a rehearsal of musicians of great talent.

 Odyssée is a journey through Asia for an afternoon of dance, music and ethnomusicology.